CURRENTLY ON HOLD – WILL ANNOUNCE WHEN IT STARTS

 - School improvement

 Each month the Student Council sponsors a Spirit Day.
 They operate a School Store that is open before school when announced.
 Each semester the Council participates in a Community Service project utilizing the funds raised through the School Store.

 The Student Council is sponsored by two staff members, Mrs. Hampton and Mrs. Cook.

 The Math Olympiad Club meets weekly during the school year.
 It is open to any interested 4th and 5th graders as well as 3rd graders in the G/T Math program.
-The Club is sponsored by 2 parent volunteers – we are looking for volunteers this year to help out.
+The Club is sponsored by parent volunteers each year – please reach out if you would like to help.